 Learn about what to do when you become ill or otherwise incapacitated during the examination period.

 A petition is a request by a student seeking exception to or relief from normal faculty or university rules and regulations.
 Typical examples include, but are not limited to, adding or dropping a course after the deadline, removing a Withdrew (WD) or Withdrew/Failure (WF) grade for a late drop, increased or reduced course load and reconsideration of an end of term academic standing decision.

-For more information see the Petitions, Re-assessments, and Appeals section of the Undergraduate Calendar or Policy 70.
+For more information see the Petitions and Grievances section of the Undergraduate Calendar or Policy 70.

 Teaching or course concerns

 On occasion, you may find that some aspect of a course is unsatisfactory.
 If so, discuss the problem with the instructor, either individually or with a group of your classmates.
 If you believe that further action is required, discuss the matter with the instructor’s department chair/school director or with the Association Dean of Undergraduate Studies.

 You may voluntarily withdraw from your plan of study with a 100% refund and without academic penalty, provided the appropriate Notice of Withdrawal form is received by the Registrar's Office (second floor of Needles Hall) by the due date.

 See the calendar of Important Dates for more information regarding full term withdrawal and course drop deadlines.